deepmodeling/deepmd-kit/doc/nvnmd/nvnmd.md

 dp train-nvnmd train_qnn.json -s s2
 ```

-After training process, you will get two folders: `nvnmd_cnn` and `nvnmd_qnn`.
+After the training process, you will get two folders: `nvnmd_cnn` and `nvnmd_qnn`.
 The `nvnmd_cnn` contains the model after continuous neural network (CNN) training.
 The `nvnmd_qnn` contains the model after quantized neural network (QNN) training.
-The binary file `nvnmd_qnn/model.pb` is the model file which is used to performs NVNMD in server [http://nvnmd.picp.vip]
+The binary file `nvnmd_qnn/model.pb` is the model file that is used to perform NVNMD in the server [http://nvnmd.picp.vip].

 # Testing